-Affordance refers to the properties or characteristics of an object—whether physical or digital—that indicate how it can be used.
-In UX (User Experience) design, affordances are the visual or interactive cues that suggest the functionality of an element and guide…
+Affordance refers to the perceived and actual properties of an object—physical or digital—that suggest how it can be used.
+In User Experience (UX) design, affordances are visual or behavioral cues that intuitively guide users toward taking specific actions, such as…

 End-User Experience (EUX) refers to the overall perception, satisfaction, and emotional response a person has when interacting with a product, service, or system.
 It encompasses every touchpoint—from initial interaction to long-term use—and measures usability, accessibility, performance, aesthetics, and emotional engagement.…